-In IJP abdominal plain X-ray rarely can show free air in peritoneal cavity pneumoperitoneum, as a significant sing of hallow viscus perforation [8].
+In IJP, a plain abdominal X-ray can rarely show free air in peritoneal cavity -pneumoperitoneum, as a significant sign of hallow viscus perforation [8].
 More often radiography can show indirect signs of trauma such as the presence of air-fluid levels due to paretic intestinal loop [8].
-Non-invasive and simple method for abdominal examination is the ultrasound.
+Noninvasive and simple method for abdominal examination is the ultrasound.
 It is sensitive in the detection of the small intestine wall edema as well as free fluid in the surrounding peritoneal space and may sometimes detect free intraperitoneal air [14].
-These almost non-specific findings on US should be properly interpreted in trauma because they can lead to the diagnosis if there is a clinical suspicion.
+These almost non-specific findings on ultrasound should be properly interpreted in trauma because they can lead to the diagnosis if there is clinical suspicion.
 CT is the most reliable method for detection of small bowel perforation (sensitivity 92%, specificity 94%) [7, 15, 16, 17].
 Recent systematic reviews increasingly support performing CT scans of the abdomen and pelvis without the need for positive oral contrast in most clinical situations [18].
-Small bowel perforation on CT is evident in the presence of direct signs such as bowel wall discontinuity, extraluminal air or presence of extraluminal contrast, or indirect CT sings: bowel wall thickening, abnormal bowel wall enhancement, presence of abdominal abscess formations [7, 15, 16, 17] or mesenteric fat stranding and a moderate to large volume of unexplained intraperitoneal fluid in the absence of solid organ injury [19].
+Small bowel perforation on CT is evident in the presence of direct signs such as bowel wall discontinuity, extraluminal air or presence of extraluminal contrast, or indirect CT signs: bowel wall thickening, abnormal bowel wall enhancement, presence of abdominal abscess formations [7, 15, 16, 17] or mesenteric fat stranding and a moderate to large volume of unexplained intraperitoneal fluid in the absence of solid organ injury [19].
 CT signs that correlated with mesenteric laceration are abdominal wall injury, mesenteric contusion, free fluid in peritoneal cavity, segmental bowel hypoenhancement, and bowel hyperenhancement adjacent to a hypoenhancing segment [20].
-CT scan also indicates the location of bowel perforation.
-In our patient abdominal US, plain X-ray and CT scan were performed and did not show perforation of the jejunum immediately after accident.
+CT scan also indicates the location of the bowel perforation.
+In our patient, the abdominal ultrasound, a plain X-ray and a CT scan were performed and did not show perforation of the jejunum immediately after accident.
 However, a follow-up CT scan showed that there was a thickening of the proximal jejunal wall that could indicate injury (Figure 4).

 There is still no consensus in the literature regarding the effects of delayed surgical treatment of traumatic small intestine perforation, but it is generally accepted that morbidity and mortality is significantly lower in the case of early diagnosis and emergency surgical treatment [21, 22].
-SBBMI without adequate treatment can be associated with severe complications and catastrophic outcome, because of the potential of these injuries to complicate to secondary peritonitis, sepsis and Multiple Organ Dysfunction Syndrome (MODS).
-Fakhry et al. shows on 198 patients that diagnostic delays have influence on outcome in patients with blunt small bowel injury: mortality increased from 2% for patients with delays treatment of <8 hours to 30.8% for patients treated after 24 hours [23, 24].
+SBBMI without adequate treatment can be associated with severe complications and catastrophic outcome, because of the potential of these injuries to complicate and lead to secondary peritonitis, sepsis, and multiple organ dysfunction syndrome.
+Fakhry et al. [23, 24] showed on 198 patients that diagnostic delays can influence the outcome in patients with blunt small bowel injury: mortality increased from 2% for patients with delays treatment of under eight hours to 30.8% for patients treated after 24 hours.